ecmwf/metview-python/docs/auto_examples/double_axis_1.rst

     dots = mv.msymb(symbol_type="marker", symbol_outline="on", symbol_marker_index=15)

-    # read the LNSP file and compute pressure levels for the input model levels
+    # compute pressure levels for the input model levels
-    lnsp_data = mv.read("lnsp.grib")

     pressure_fields = mv.pressure(lnsp_data, t_data)
     pressure_levels = mv.nearest_gridpoint(pressure_fields, lat_lon_point)
     pressure_levels = [x / 100 for x in pressure_levels]

     # Construct two Cartesian views; the first will be plotted with data, the
     # second will be plotted without data in order to plot just its vertical axis